Fixing Multiple Damaged Disks in a NAS Buffalo Drive Station HD-LB1.0TU3 RAID Array

 It is crucial to follow the manufacturer's guidelines and recommendations when performing any hardware upgrades or modifications.
 Additionally, it is highly recommended to back up all important data before attempting any modifications to ensure that data loss can be minimized or avoided.

-Although NAS Drive Station HD-LB1.0TU3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-LB1.0TU3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view